 Social Work and Anthropology SWAN (Ph.D.)

-The Social Work/Anthropology (SWAN) program draws on the strengths of both fields in theory, social history, research, policy and practice.
-The SWAN program combines the approaches of each discipline to make use of the program's urban location to foster scholarship focusing on global issues of the 21st century, such as the re-invention of post-industrial cities.
+The Social Work/Anthropology (SWAN) doctoral degree draws on the strengths of both fields in theory, social history, research, policy and practice.
+The SWAN degree combines the approaches of each discipline to make use of the program's urban location to foster scholarship focusing on global issues of the 21st century, such as the re-invention of post-industrial cities.
 Students receive a thorough grounding in the theoretical and applied aspects of both Social Work and Anthropology and apply this knowledge to pursue scholarship in such areas of interest as urbanism, globalization, and social/cultural organization.
 SWAN students follow a curriculum that draws from existing courses in each discipline, including a core course that that focuses on the integration of the two fields.
 Content combining the perspectives of both disciplines is included in the qualifying exam and dissertation research requirements for the degree.

 Academic Scholarship: All course work completed to satisfy the following degree requirements must be done in accordance with the academic regulations of the Graduate School.
 All students are required to maintain a 'B' average.
 A grade of 'B-minus' or below in two courses will be sufficient reason to dismiss a student from the program.
 For the purposes of evaluating this condition, a grade of 'WF' is considered a failing grade.

 Admission to this program is contingent upon admission to the Graduate School.
 Only a limited number of applicants who have demonstrated superior ability and potential will be accepted in this program.